The Music Centre offers individual lessons by accredited teachers from beginner to advanced levels. Lessons are available in:

 Awards from the Hebdomadar's Music Fund are based on financial need and cover half the cost of music lessons for that year.
 Financial need is reviewed and assessed by Student Services, not the Music Centre, and is treated in absolute confidence.

-There is no audition for the Hebdomadar's Awards: selection is by an application form.
+There is no audition for the Hebdomadar's Awards: selection is by submission of the Hebdomadar's Music Fund application form (PDF) .
 The deadline for applications is 4pm on the Wednesday of Week 1.

 The Hebdomadar's Music Fund is supported from a number of individuals and groups, including the Kate Kennedy Club.